 Dog owners represent a large (and growing!) segment of the community.
 While regular leash walks provide a level of exercise that promotes good dog health, access to open space for off-leash play and socialization is equally important.

-DPR manages 56 playgrounds throughout the City!
+DPR manages over 50 playgrounds throughout the City!
 Playgrounds provide a safe place for children to play, connect, and learn.

 Durham Parks and Recreation (DPR) will close certain park amenities by mid-November that are subject to freezing, this includes irrigation systems, park restrooms, and drinking fountains.